Vulnerability strategy 2025

 We have engaged with and received endorsement from 53 organisations (local and national) who have reviewed the service we promise to offer now, and in the future, and allowed us to use their logos as a stamp of approval.

-We have also received the Gold Award for two years running from Bristol Dementia Action Alliance as a proud dementia-aware organisation and are the first water company to obtain Partner Status from Stop Loan Sharks.
+We have also received the Gold Award for three years running from Bristol Dementia Action Alliance as a proud dementia-aware organisation and are the first water company to obtain Partner Status from Stop Loan Sharks.

 Commitments and aims – to 2025

-Find out how we have performed, as of March 2024, against our commitments and aims for 2025.
+Find out how we have performed, as of March 2025, against our commitments and aims for 2025.

 Commitments and aims – to 2030